Ebarashi/Ex2/README.md

   see: https://en.wikipedia.org/wiki/Travelling_salesman_problem

  # Helper algo
-+ BFS - The algorithm checks whether or not the graph is strongly linked, in other words it checks whether there is a path between node to each other node.
++ BFS - The algorithm checks whether or not the graph is strongly linked, in other words it checks whether there is a path between each node to any other node.

 see: https://en.wikipedia.org/wiki/Breadth-first_search